NoahElzein/postgres-operator/README.md

 The way we will measure performance of the library is based on the number of API calls that appear over a period of time during experimentation.
 The reason for this is because at the moment there is no way to differentiate between Resync API calls and API calls resulting from Library calls in Postgrescontroller.

+To begin the experiment, run the Postgres Operator as defined by the steps above.

 The format I followed was a 5 minute interval involving creation of DB as well as Users in the Postgrescontroller.

 Minute 0: Turn on Kubernetes cluster and record calls.